"She has the face of a simpering sheep. And the manners. But not the morals. I don't want her near me."

 "You know this is not a trial, Uncle Norfolk!
 It's like an evil dream, with no witnesses, no defense for the accused, no sifting of evidence, no waft of air from the outside, and yet I'm being tried here for my life—and five men are being tried!"

 - The Loins Sleep Tonight: Henry tells Anne the thought of her watching him has made him impotent with all other women, who laugh at him in bed.
+The Movie suggests this is a tactic suggested by a buddy of his to try and make Anne swoon.

 - Really Gets Around: Henry, who confides to Smeaton that his advances have never been turned down.